BestTimesToVisit.com Logo

 food

 Try local specialties like khorovats (Armenian BBQ), dolma (stuffed grape leaves), and gata (sweet bread).
 Many restaurants offer tasting menus, which are a great way to sample a variety of dishes.
-Don't be afraid to venture beyond the tourist areas for more authentic and affordable food.
+Street food is also delicious and affordable – look for vendors selling lavash wraps.

 packing